// LIVE MARKET DATA

 Why it reduces risk

-If one company in the basket has a bad quarter, the others cushion the blow.
-Diversification means you're betting on the gaming industry as a whole, not on any single company's next game release.
+If one company has a bad quarter, the others cushion the blow.
+Diversification means you're betting on the gaming industry as a whole.

 03